EndPointCorp/end-point-blog/2012/08/02/rails-3-activerecord-caching-bug-ahoy.html.md

 Notice how in MimeTypeCategory.all, we are eager loading each MimeTypeCategory’s children MimeTypes because our app tends to use those MimeTypes any time we need a MimeTypeCategory.
 Then, we cache that entire data structure because it’s a good candidate for caching and we like our app to be fast.

-Now, to reproduce this Rails caching bug, I clear my app’s cache using 'Rails.cache.clear' in the rails console, then load any page in my app that calls MimeTypeCategory.all.
+Now, to reproduce this Rails caching bug, I clear my app’s cache using ‘Rails.cache.clear’ in the rails console, then load any page in my app that calls MimeTypeCategory.all.
 The page loads successfully and shows no errors.
 Doesn’t sound like a bug so far, right?
 If I load that same page a second time, I will get the standard Rails error page with:

 ```nohighlight
 undefined class/module MimeType